gavinmcfarland/stancy/README.md

 - ### Singular Folders

-  When a singular name is used for a folder an item will be created (instead of a collection).
+  When a singular name is used for a folder it will create an item (instead of a collection).
 The files contained in that folder become fields of that item.

 ---

 - ### Index File

   Placing an index file inside a folder will turn it into an item.
 The files contained inside that folder become children of that item.
+This is useful if you prefer to organise using folders or you want to create an index page for a group of related content.

   ```bash
   # Creates a collection of items